broadinstitute/carrot/UserGuide.md

 #### <a name="generating-a-report"/> **Generating a Report**

 Filled reports can be generated in three ways.
 Once the report has been generated, it will be available in 3 forms: the Jupyter notebook that is produced by CARROT before being run, the filled Jupyter notebook that is created once all the cells are run, and a static HTML representation of the filled notebook.
+These will be available in Google Cloud Storage and the URIs for accessing them will be emailed to you if you triggered the report, they will be posted to GitHub if the report is generated automatically from a GitHub run, and they will also be available if you query for them using the `find_reports` or `find_report_by_ids` commands in carrot_cli for `run` or `run_group`.

 ##### <a name="auto-generated-reports"/> **Auto-Generated Reports**

-First, if a report has been properly defined and mapped to a template, any future successful runs of tests based on that template will automatically result in the report being generated, and any users subscribed to the pipeline, template, or test, or who created the run, will receive an email notification when the report has been generated.
+First, if a report has been properly defined and mapped to a template, any future successful runs of tests that are based on that template and that match the specified report trigger ([see mapping a report to a template](3-map-the-report-to-a-template)) will automatically result in the report being generated for that run, and any users subscribed to the pipeline, template, or test, or who created the run, will receive an email notification when the report has been generated.
 Additionally, if the run is triggered via a GitHub comment, the results of the report run will also be posted as a comment below it.

 ##### <a name="manually-generating-a-report-for-a-run"/> **Manually Generating a Report for a Run**